Searching for details:

 In the meantime, by October 13, additional medical checks conducted immediately after the landing of the crew near Moscow confirmed that Ovchinin and Hague had been in excellent physical shape after their ordeal, not withstanding some reports in the Russian media.

-According to Deputy Prime Minister Yuri Borisov, quoted by TASS, the emergency escape system was activated at T+123 seconds in flight.
+According to Deputy Prime Minister Yuri Borisov, quoted by TASS soon after the accident, the emergency escape system was activated at T+123 seconds in flight.
 As a result, the escape began after the separation of the emergency rockets (at T+114.6 seconds) and the first stage at T+117.80 seconds at an altitude of around 50 kilometers.

 A few hours after the accident, RIA Novosti quoted industry sources as saying that telemetry analysis had pointed toward a possible pyrotechnics separation problem between the first and second stage.
 According to industry sources quoted on the Novosti Kosmonavtiki web forum, the pressurization valve on one of the strap-on boosters of the first stage failed to open as scheduled to push it away from the second stage during separation and it led to the empty booster's tip slicing open the second stage.
 According to Interfax, the impact of the first-stage booster caused the rupture of a (propellant tank) on the second stage and the loss of attitude control (of the entire vehicle).
 (Under normal circumstances, the nozzle of the oxidizer tank pointed 45 degrees relative to the main axis of the strap-on booster, generates reverse trust upon opening of the valve.)